-Starting with COMP 1850 students learn the best practices and tools used to design and hand-code web pages and web sites.
-They also learn to model business processes and communicate requirements before proceeding with design and development.
+Starting with COMP 1850 – Introduction to Web Development, students learn the best practices and tools used to design and hand-code web pages and web sites with HTML5 and CSS3.

+This program is a focused subset of the CST FLEX Diploma, participants learn to model business processes and communicate requirements before proceeding with design and development.
 They must also document a business case and provide a detailed plan for a web-based IT solution.

 Prerequisites: COMP 1002 or equivalent knowledge of file management using an MS Windows based PC.

 - Students are expected to have English and Math skills at a BC high school Grade 12 level or equivalent.

 - Participants will be required to make written and verbal presentations, plus be able to work in groups.

 - We recommend some other post-secondary education or work experience in either business or computing.